protontypes/open-sustainable-technology/README.md

 - [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
 - [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.
 - [GlobalEnergyGIS](https://github.com/niclasmattsson/GlobalEnergyGIS) - Generates input data for energy models on renewable energy in arbitrary world regions using public datasets.
-- [IDEAS](https://github.com/open-ideas/IDEAS) - Modelica library allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.
+- [IDEAS](https://github.com/open-ideas/IDEAS) - A Modelica library allowing simultaneous transient simulation of thermal and electrical systems at both building and feeder level.
-- [Antares Simulator](https://github.com/AntaresSimulatorTeam/Antares_Simulator) - Is an Open Source power system simulator to quantify the adequacy or the economic performance of interconnected energy systems, at short or remote time horizons.
+- [Antares Simulator](https://github.com/AntaresSimulatorTeam/Antares_Simulator) - An Open Source power system simulator to quantify the adequacy or the economic performance of interconnected energy systems, at short or remote time horizons.
 - [Hierarchical Engine for Large-scale Infrastructure Co-Simulation](https://github.com/GMLC-TDC/HELICS) - Today the core uses are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools.
 - [oemof-solph](https://github.com/oemof/oemof-solph) - A model generator for energy system modeling and optimization.
 - [oemof-thermal](https://github.com/oemof/oemof-thermal) - Provides tools to model thermal energy components as an extension of oemof.solph, e.g. compression heat pumps, concentrating solar plants, thermal storage and solar thermal collectors.